 This written explanation is called the "Detailed Notice of Discharge."
-You can get a sample of this notice by calling AvMed's Member Engagement Center (phone numbers are printed on the back cover of this booklet) or 1-800-MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week.
+You can get a sample of this notice by calling AvMed's Member Engagement Center (phone numbers are printed on the last page of this booklet) or 1-800-MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week.
 (TTY users should call 1-877-486-2048.)
-Or you can see a sample notice online at Error!
-Hyperlink reference not valid.http://www.cms.gov/Medicare/Medicare-General-Information/BNI/HospitalDischargeAppealNotices.html
+Or you can see a sample notice online at www.cms.gov/Medicare/Medicare-General-Information/BNI/HospitalDischargeAppealNotices